Open-Waqf/signer/README.md

 We believe in **Data Sovereignty**.

 * **No Uploads:** Your PDF never touches our cloud.
+* **Cryptographic Identifiers:** We use native `crypto.randomUUID()` for secure, collision-resistant document and annotation tracking—never insecure random numbers.
 * **No Profiling:** We do not use cookies or trackers to build user profiles.
 * **Usage Counting:** We use privacy-preserving telemetry solely to count aggregate usage (e.g., "100 documents signed today") to ensure the project remains sustainable.
 No personal data is ever collected.